masneyb/weather-station/README.md

 - Clone this repository and the [pi-yadl](https://github.com/masneyb/pi-yadl) repository.
 - Follow the installation instructions to compile the pi-yadl project.
-- Update the paths in this repository's (systemd service files)[systemd/].
+- Update the paths in this repository's [systemd service files](systemd/).
 - Run `bin/create-rrds.sh <path to web/ directory>` to create the initial empty RRD databases.
 - `sudo make install`
+- Symlink the [web/](web/) directory somewhere into your web root.